Measles, Mumps and Rubella Virus Vaccine Live

 How it is given

-M-M-R II is usually injected just under the skin (subcutaneously) of the upper arm by a doctor or trained nurse.
+M-M-R II is usually injected just under the skin or into the muscle (subcutaneously

 The vaccine should not be injected directly into blood vessels (intravascularly).